-Congress created real estate investment trusts (REITs) so that anyone could invest in real estate.
-The structure leveled the playing field that was once only available to those with a high net worth.
+Congress created real estate investment trusts (REITs) to allow anyone to invest in real estate.
+The structure leveled the playing field that was previously available only to those with a high net worth.
 Today, anyone with an online brokerage account and some spare cash can invest in REITs with just a few clicks.

 Overall, REITs have been a good investment throughout the years.
 Here's a closer look at why investors should consider adding REITs to their portfolios.